 In addition to the analog records and dubplates, we see the audio cassette as an important niche product that we really wanted to include in our portfolio!
 Our tape products are available in many different variants and individually assembled according to customer requirements.
-In addition to the case Colour, the tape length can also be selected by minute and all cassettes can be provided with an individual print.
+In addition to the housing colour, the belt length can be selected by the minute and all tapes can be individually printed.
 Our cassettes are available as empty cassettes or recorded with personal audio data.
 We offer a wide range of print supplements (covers) and packaging (snapboxes, pushers).

-In 1963, Philips presented the cassette as we know it today for the first time.
+Philips can be described as the inventor of the tapes as we know it today.
+The cassette was first introduced in 1963.
 At that time, it had to prevail against various other tape cassette types until it dominated the market in the early 1970s.
 The cassette was distinguished above all by its compact size and cheap production.

 However, with the advent of the floppy disk and the increasing digitalization in the 1980s, the cassette became less and less important.
 In the meantime, the cassette has largely been replaced by digital technology.
-In African and South Asian countries, however, cassettes are still used as standard playback medium.
+In countries in Africa and South Asia, however, tapes are still used as a common record.
 But it is not only there that the cassette continues to enjoy great popularity.
 There are also increasing sales of cassettes in Europe, the USA and other countries, which, like the record, are experiencing a small renaissance.

 Since we love analog media, we still have cassettes in many colours and variants produced by lovers for lovers of the medium.